 Incremental backup refers to a backup in which data objects modified since the last full backup or incremental backup.
-In another word, an incremental backup will only back up the changed data based on the last full backup.
-It is similar to Windows 7 differential backup, which will back up the changed files since the full backup.
+In another word, an incremental backup will only back up the changed data based on the last backup.

 Windows 7 Backup and Restore for incremental backup

 The Backup and Restore in Windows 7 performs schedule backup using the incremental backup method.
 And it allows you to choose if you want to include a system image in this software.
 You can follow the steps below to configure one:

 - Open the Windows backup tool.
 You can find it under System and Security in Control Panel.
 Or directly search backup and restore and select the best match.

 - Click “Set up backup“ to get started.

 - Choose where to save the image backup.
 You can perform Windows 7 incremental backup to external drive if it's recognized by Windows.